stephenpower2003/stephenpower2003/README.md

 - 👋 Hi, I’m @stephenpower2003
-- 👀 I’m interested in ... programming and motorsport technology
+- 👀 I’m interested in ...
+Programming and Automotive technology
 - 🌱 I’m currently studying ...
 Applied Computing in Waterford Institute of Technology
 - 📫 How to reach me ... stephenepower03@gmail.com